Accessibility

 Our STEM Pod is a very exciting experience, but it can sometimes be overwhelming, especially for those who are not sure what to expect.
 Please see below for a step-by-step rundown of what happens in a STEM Pod show.
 If you would like more detail about any section of the show, please contact us on info@centreofthecell.org.

 • On entering the STEM Pod, there will be soft music playing and an orange-lighting in the room.
-Please see the image for to the right for the view from the doorway.
+Please see the image to the right for the view from the doorway.
 You will be asked to take a seat on one of the chairs around the edge of the room.

-• When the staff member present begins the show, they will speak on a microphone and then the lights will dim, the music will stop, and a video will play on the ceiling projectors.
+• When the staff member present begins the show, they will speak on a microphone and then the lights will dim, the music will stop, and a video will play on the the Nucleus (the pod in the centre of the room) and the ceiling projectors.

-• When the film finishes, the lights will come back up again, some of the lights will flash, and a warning siren and voice will announce that the Nucleus (the pod in the centre of the room) is about to open.
+• When the film finishes, the lights will come back up again, some of the lights will flash, and a warning siren and voice will announce that the Nucleus is about to open.
 The doors will open, and then the siren/voice will stop and the lights will stop flashing.
 The staff member will give a brief introduction over the microphone, and then you will be invited to play the games.

 • The games themselves have their own sound effects/voice tracks that differ depending on the game.
 Lab Bench Chaos has a siren and flashing lights if the game is lost (by the cells in the game becoming contaminated).
 The games use touch foils to work, which involve touching the surface of the table in front of the game to give commands.

 • Following this film, the same opening process will occur (flashing lights, warning voice, nucleus doors opening) and the staff member will give another brief introduction over the microphone.
 You will then be invited to play the games again.
+There will also now be human organ samples and other similar objects visible behind glass around the edge of the room.

 • There will be another countdown after a further roughly 20 minutes, you will be asked to sit down again, and following the same process as before, the doors will close, the lights will dim, and a final film will play.